scratchfoundation/scratch-www/README.md

 ```

 During development, `npm start` watches any update you make to files in either `./static` or `./src` and triggers a rebuild of the project.
 In development the build is stored in memory, and not served from the `./build` directory.

+When running `npm start`, here are some important log messages to keep an eye out for:
+* `webpack: bundle is now VALID.` – the bundle has been loaded into memory and is now viewable in the browser.
+This will show up both once `npm start` has completed its setup, and also once updates you make to files have been re-compiled for viewing in the browser.
+* `webpack: bundle is now INVALID.` – if you see this, then it means you have made updates to files that are still being compiled for browser viewing.
+Pages will still be viewable, but they will not see any updates you made yet.

 Once running, open `http://localhost:8333` in your browser.
 If you wish to have the server reload automatically, you can install either [nodemon](https://github.com/remy/nodemon) or [forever](https://github.com/foreverjs/forever).